loki3/loki-pl1/docs/Functions.md

 Simple declarations
 -------------------

-Since it's simple to extend the syntax of loki3, there are several other ways you can define functions that are convenient in different situations.
+Since it's simple to extend the syntax of loki3, multiple ways of defining functions are provided that are convenient in different situations.
 Short prefix functions with an arbitrary number of named arguments can be declared using (( )).

 ```
-// (( )) creates a prefix function that takes three arguments
+// (( )) creates a prefix function.  we use it to declare a function with three arguments,
-// then an array is passed to it, so the expression evals to 30
+// then an array is passed to it, so this expression evals to 30
 (( [ ->a ->b ->c ] ` a * b * c ` )) [ 2 3 5 ]
 ```

-Functions that take exactly one argument can be declared using (| |).
+Functions taking exactly one argument can be declared using (| |).
 The implicit parameter is referenced as ##.
 This is useful for passing simple functions to other functions such as apply, which take a function as a parameter.
 The following example doubles every value in an array:

 ```
 // evals to [ 6 10 14 ]
 [ 3 5 7 ] apply (| ## * 2 |)
 ```

-Functions that take exactly two arguments can be declared using (< >).
+Functions taking exactly two arguments can be declared using (< >).
 The implicit parameters are referenced as #1 and #2.
 This is useful for passing simple functions to functions such as fold.
 The following example multiplies together every value in an array:

 ```
 // evals to 30